 A Bit of History

-The Club Oxford Hockey League was started 1982 by Terry Peacock, Cam McKnight
+The Club Oxford Hockey League was started in 1983 by Terry Peacock, Cam McKnight

 and Mathew Weber.
 In 1998 the league management was turned over to Kim Alexander.
 In